 Price

 Since most high handicappers prefer playing cheaper golf balls until their game improves, manufacturers offer many low price brands.
-Each of these value balls provides either excellent length or high spin.
+Each of these value golf balls provides either excellent length or high spin.

 Budget